rosendahlaxel/agent-tdd-ai/README.md

 The script runs `pytest`, feeds failing output to `codex edit`, and then reruns the suite to verify the proposed changes.

 ### CI: tests with optional Codex auto-fix
-- Workflow: `.github/workflows/test-and-codex.yml` runs `pytest` on PRs (or manual dispatch).
-Codex auto-fix is **opt-in**: add the PR label `run-codex` or trigger the workflow manually with `run_codex=true`.
-On a failing test run, it installs the Codex CLI, runs `./scripts/codex-fix-tests.sh`, uploads `codex-fix.patch`, and commits/pushes the changes back to the PR branch (only when the PR comes from the same repo and the token permits pushes).
+- Workflow: `.github/workflows/test-and-codex.yml` runs only via manual dispatch from GitHub Actions.
+Set input `run_codex=true` to opt in.
+On failing tests, it uses the official `openai/codex-action@v1` with prompt `.github/codex/prompts/fix-tests.md`, uploads `codex-fix.patch` and `codex-output.md`, and commits/pushes fixes back to the checked-out branch when the rerun passes.
-- Secrets: add `OPENAI_API_KEY` (or `CODEX_API_KEY`) in repository secrets.
+- Secrets: add `OPENAI_API_KEY` in repository secrets.
 Without a token, the Codex step is skipped and the workflow fails to surface the test failure.
-- CLI: the workflow installs the Codex CLI via `pip install codex-cli` when needed; adjust the install command if yours differs.
-- Fork safety: Codex won’t run on forked PRs (no secrets), and it will not attempt to push commits in that scenario.
+- Artifacts: the workflow uploads Codex’s final message (`codex-output.md`) and the patch (`codex-fix.patch`) for review.

 #### Requirements and CI usage
-- Install and authenticate the `codex` CLI locally.
-It expects an API token (typically via `OPENAI_API_KEY` or `CODEX_API_KEY`).
+- For local runs, install and authenticate the `codex` CLI (expects `OPENAI_API_KEY` or `CODEX_API_KEY`).
-- The workflow is designed for local development.
-Running it in CI is possible but requires securely injecting the API key and allowing Codex to modify files in the workspace.
-Consider gating it behind a manual/approval step if you wire it into pipelines.
+- For CI, store `OPENAI_API_KEY` as a repository secret; the workflow uses the official Codex GitHub Action and only runs when dispatched manually with `run_codex=true`.

 ### Linting and Formatting
 ```bash